bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 2: 00:03:01

-So really early on, when I got started working on open source projects for Bitcoin, this was one of my first projects just mimicking Jochen Hoeneke's Mempool queue site, just because I wanted to try it out myself.
-And I'm seeing where I got there.
+So really early on, when I got started working on open source projects for Bitcoin, this was one of my first projects just mimicking Jochen Hoeneke’s Mempool queue site, just because I wanted to try it out myself.
+And I’m seeing where I got there.
 Then did another version of that in 2019, actually during the residency here, added a more like a live transaction monitor to that.
 So we actually plot the transactions by time they entered by mempool and their fee rate they paid.
 And from that we actually can see some patterns.
 We can see people following fee rates or the estimates of the fee rates.
 We can actually see people doing consolidations, doing best payments, doing RBF and so on.
-That's really interesting to observe and learn from and see the patterns emerging there.
+That’s really interesting to observe and learn from and see the patterns emerging there.

 Speaker 1: 00:03:51

 One pattern that I really enjoyed looking at was multi-sig.
 You could split out the specific types of multi-sig and fee rate estimations as an overlay.
 And it was fairly easy to discover some of the market participants that way.
 Correct.

 Speaker 2: 00:04:05

 Yeah.
 Actually, I did a whole series of blog posts on that.
 Based on the data I observed there, for example, observing the blockchain.com wallet, you can closely follow their fee rate estimates and actually see the people using these wallets.
 So back at the time, they claimed to have one third of the market share in transactions.
-And I think that's true based on the data I've observed.
+And I think that’s true based on the data I’ve observed.

 ## Monitoring Mining pools

 Speaker 0: 00:04:27

 So as you do these monitoring projects, and you did, you started with mempool, but that morphed into mining pool as well.
 So why mining pool?
 Why is that an interesting difference?

 Speaker 2: 00:04:37

 One key property of Bitcoin is this interstitial resistance.
-And we were fine as long as one mining pool says, okay, I don't mine one transaction.
-I don't allow this transaction to be included in my block.
-We're fine.
-But once we see multiple pools doing that, or all pools doing that, blocking or filtering certain transactions, then this property of Bitcoin doesn't hold anymore.
-And I think that's really important for us to know if that happens and maybe to react to that if we can, if we even can.
+And we were fine as long as one mining pool says, okay, I don’t mine one transaction.
+I don’t allow this transaction to be included in my block.
+We’re fine.
+But once we see multiple pools doing that, or all pools doing that, blocking or filtering certain transactions, then this property of Bitcoin doesn’t hold anymore.
+And I think that’s really important for us to know if that happens and maybe to react to that if we can, if we even can.

 Speaker 0: 00:05:06

-I'm sure there are shenanigans happening.
-So like, how do you raise the flag or how do you call that to the community's attention?
+I’m sure there are shenanigans happening.
+So like, how do you raise the flag or how do you call that to the community’s attention?
 Or is that our job?

 Speaker 2: 00:05:15

 Well, yeah, I like I built the tool and if I observe something I would raise a flag.
-I don't know, I would tweet about it, I would blog about it.
+I don’t know, I would tweet about it, I would blog about it.

 ## Mining pools not mining P2TR at Taproot activation

 Speaker 1: 00:05:23

 I mean that works, right?
 Looking at the taproot activation, your mining pool observer picked up that some mining pools were not mining paid to Taproot transactions, even though it was active at that point.
 Yeah.
 And yeah, that definitely got seen.

 Speaker 0: 00:05:38